dgrnbrg/spiral/README.md

 ### Using Ring middleware

-Async Ring has a small library of native ports of Ring middleware.
+Async Ring has a small but growing library of native ports of Ring middleware.
 By using a native port of the Ring middleware, you're able to get the best performance.

 ```clojure